johnnovak/twyg/README.rst

 * Simple yet flexible configuration language to fully control all visual aspects of the tree
+* Customisable layout and coloring algorithms
+* Lots of fully customisable node and connections shapes
+* Built-in configurations and colorschemes
 * Tree structures are described in simple JSON files
-* Lots of built-in configurations and colorschemes
 * Can be used from the command-line with the Cairo backend or as a NodeBox1 library
 * PDF, SVG and PNG output formats